Fort Worth Jackknife Truck Accident Lawyer

 There are several ways to prevent a jackknife truck accident.
 Some of the common ways include making sure the weight is distributed evenly on the trailer, gradually break over large distances, avoid braking on large curves, and obey the speed limit.

 Truckers can decrease the risk of a jackknife crash by keeping a safe distance between the truck and other vehicles on the road, especially in inclement weather.
 They can avoid decelerating at turns or bends.
 They should also avoid swerving and sudden evasive actions and steer into a skid if it occurs.
-A skilled Fort Worth jackknife truck accident lawyer could investigate the cause of the collision and help injured claimant’s hold the negligent party accountable for damages.
+A skilled Fort Worth lawyer could investigate the cause of the jackknife truck collision and help injured claimant’s hold the negligent party accountable for damages.

 The most common causes include improper brake adjustment and maintenance.
 If a truck’s brakes are not properly adjusted and maintained, the trailer axles can lock before the truck axles during heavy braking.
 In this situation, the tractor drags the trailer, and it locks the brakes and the trailer swings out to the side as a result.